starreeze/latr/readme.md

 - src: the source dataset name or a local path, default to `Jiayi-Pan/Countdown-Tasks-3to4`
 - dst: the destination path to save the verl-ready dataset, default to `dataset/countdown`
 - template_type: the template type, currently only support `base`

-For math500 and olympiad bench, please download our processed dataset from ... and use local path as src.
-For other datasets, we use the original dataset from HuggingFace.

 ### Training